A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 It’s been recorded that more than 20,000 Sento existed in the mid-1960s, with only 5,000 left in Japan today.
 If you were to experience bathing in one of these traditional Sento today, you’d have to venture into residential areas.

-Before going to a Sento, prepare soap, shampoo, towels, and toiletries if you need them later.
+Before going to a Sento, prepare soap, shampoo, towels, and toiletries if needed later.
 Once you’re there, make payment (about ¥460 for one adult in Tokyo) at the reception counter and proceed to the locker room to remove all your clothing.
 You may place your clothing into the lockers or lockboxes there.

-After undressing, bring your small towel with you to the washing area.
-Before entering the shared bath, wash your entire body with hot water and soap to not to contaminate the water.
-Once you’ve finished washing up in the Sento, wipe your body dry and head to the locker room to redress, and you’re all done!
+After undressing, bring your small towel to the washing area.
+Before entering the shared bath, wash your body with hot water and soap to prevent contamination.
+Once you’ve finished washing up in the Sento, dry your body and head to the locker room to redress—you’re all done!

 How to Take Onsen Bath: The Right Way